Towards practical quantum position verification: Some possible attacks on Scheme 1

 As mentioned above, Alice's agents must keep their laboratories securely synchronized to a common reference frame $F$ during the verification scheme.
-If we assume that they may trust their locations, they requires secure clock synchronization.
-This is a general issue in relativistic quantum cryptography, often partially addressed by keeping clocks synchronized using GPS devices within the required time uncertainty \cite{LKBHTKGWZ13,LCCLWCLLSLZZCPZCP14,LKBHTWZ15,VMHBBZ16,ABCDHSZ21}.
-However, adversaries may spoof the GPS signals, desynchronising Alice's clocks.
+We assume they trust their locations.
+This is reasonable in scenarios in which Alice has a secure and stable infrastructure.
+They also require secure clock synchronization.
+This is a general issue in relativistic quantum cryptography.
+In practice, it is often partially addressed by keeping clocks synchronized using GPS devices within the required time uncertainty \cite{LKBHTKGWZ13,LCCLWCLLSLZZCPZCP14,LKBHTWZ15,VMHBBZ16,ABCDHSYZ21}.
+However, adversaries may spoof the GPS signals \cite{TPRC11}, desynchronizing Alice's clocks.

 To defend against such attacks, the $A_i$ may initially synchronize their clocks in a single secure laboratory (for example $A_0$'s) and then displace these securely to their separate laboratories.
 To counter clock drift, this process could in principle be repeated at suitably short intervals during the protocol, ensuring that the $A_i$'s clocks are repeatedly re-synchronized with new incoming synchronized clocks.
-Note that this requires not only a supply of accurate clocks, but also secure distribution channels that ensure the clocks remain synchronized (to very good approximation) as they are distributed.
+Note that this requires not only a supply of accurate clocks, but also secure distribution channels that ensure the clocks remain very well synchronized as they are distributed.